American nationalism: American Civil War

-White Southerners increasingly felt alienated—they saw themselves as becoming second-class citizens as aggressive anti-slavery Northerners tried to end their ability to enslave people to the fast-growing western territories.
-They questioned whether their loyalty to the nation trumped their commitment to their state and their way of life since it was so intimately bound up with slavery and whether they could enslave people.
+White Northerners increasingly felt alienated; they saw themselves as becoming second-class citizens as aggressive slaveholders (and their Northern allies) tried to block their access to the fast-growing western territories.
+Meanwhile, Southerners questioned whether their loyalty to the nation trumped their commitment to their state and their way of life since it was so intimately bound up with slavery and whether they could enslave people.
 A sense of Southern nationalism was starting to emerge; however, it was rudimentary as late as 1860 when the election of Lincoln was a signal for most of the slave states in the South to secede and form a new nation.
 The Confederate government insisted the nationalism was real and imposed increasing burdens on the population in the name of independence and nationalism.
 The fierce combat record of the Confederates demonstrates their commitment to the death for independence.
 The government and army refused to compromise and were militarily overwhelmed in 1865.
 By the 1890s, the white South felt vindicated through its belief in the newly constructed memory of the Lost Cause of the Confederacy.
 The North came to accept or at least tolerate racial segregation and disfranchisement of black voters in the South.
 The spirit of American nationalism had returned to Dixie.